ipums/ipums.github.io/_posts/2020/2020-11-02-gpl-do-we-need-wait-for-courts.md

 >
 > I won’t keep you in suspense; the short answer is that we don’t know.

 We still don’t.
-As Fran explained, because there’s no definitive answer, we used our best judgment to navigate through all the confusion and make a decision, so we could get on with other work.
+Because there’s no definitive answer, we used our best judgment to navigate through all the confusion and make a decision so we could get on with other work.

 # Linking = Derivative Work?